ShadiFursa/Dataloop-Solution-Engineer/README.md

 # Dataloop Solution Engineer Task

+## Part 1 of the Assignment:

+in the PART1 directory in this repository are the some images of what i've done in part 1

+## Part 2 of the Assignment:

 ## Assignment.py walk through:

 1) login to Dataloop Platform - once the code is run , a pop-up browser should open, once you're logged in a message that you can close the window should appear.